 Related: 3 IRS Safe Harbors Landlords Need To Know About

 The short answer… everything.

 The IRS is known for auditing small businesses, and more than 2 million get audited every year.
 Should you come into their crosshairs for whatever reason, you will need the documentation to back up every one of your claims.

 The two types of records you will need to keep.
 These are permanent records and short-term records.

 Permanent records are, as the name suggests, records that you should store indefinitely.
 These include but are not limited to:

 Short term records are records that should be kept for a minimum of 5 years.
 These are documents that will be used to support any claims you make in your taxes.

 Examples of short term records include but are not limited to:

-It’s recommended that you keep digital copies of all your important documentation including things like receipts, lease documents, W-2’s etc. securely stored on a computer and backed up on a secure cloud server.
+In order to take advantage of the tax benefits investing in real estate, it’s recommended that you keep digital copies of all your important documentation including things like receipts, lease documents, W-2’s etc. securely stored on a computer and backed up on a secure cloud server.
 You may want to keep a hard copy of the most important documentation stored somewhere secure.
 This keeps everything safe and organized so that you can easily locate and share the file should you need to.